|

 23. bobbin

-a winder around which thread or tape or film or other flexible materials can be wound
+a spool around which thread or other material can be wound

 24. bottom